ninahowley/cs-hub/README.md

 # Wellesley CS Hub

-CS Hub is a website where Wellesley CS majors and other students interested in CS can view course offerings, plan their major and explore the many fields of CS.
-It was made for the UpSkill: Software Development Lifecycle program.
+Wellesley CS Hub is a website where Wellesley CS majors and other students interested in CS can view course offerings, plan their major, and explore the many fields of CS.
+Nina and Aileen made this for the UpSkill: Software Development Lifecycle program.

 ## How to Use